 Prof. Craig's interests include the development and application of new modelling approaches for

-addressing difficult environmental/water resources problems in both groundwater and surface water
+addressing difficult environmental/water resources problems in both surface water and groundwater

 systems.
 He and his research group are invested in making these tools and techniques accessible and useful to consultants,